cubpack34/cubpack34.com/content/about/faqs.md

 ### Where can I get the uniform

-The cub scout class A uniform can be purchase from the [Scout Shop](https://www.ppcscoutshop.org/).
+The cub scout class A uniform can be purchased from the [Scout Shop](https://www.ppcscoutshop.org/).

 Pack t-shirts can be purchased from the pack for $15.
 Please reach out if you need one.
 Your scout's first pack t-shirt will be provided free when joining the pack.